mixxxdj/manual/source/chapters/library.rst

     <djing-bpm-detection>` and re-run the analysis.

     **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you can't edit them in the track properties.
-If a BPM is locked, a “lock” icon appears next to the track's BPM.
+The |ic_lib_bpm_unlocked| icon next to the track's BPM in the library row is a toggle.
+Clicking it will set the status to "locked", and the icon changes to |ic_lib_bpm_locked|.

     **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx library.
-After doing this we recommended you :ref:`analyze <library-analyze>` the tracks again.
+After doing this, we recommended you to :ref:`analyze <library-analyze>` the tracks again.

 * **Reload Track Metadata from File**: If the track's metadata changes, e.g. if you used iTunes to edit them, this option lets you load the new values to the